-I love using evidence statements to write my objectives.
+I love using evidence statements to write my objectives for my NGSS aligned classroom.
 This is one of the first steps in my unit planning process.

 Edit: 7/17/19- I forgot to mention that I DO NOT post these objectives because it’s very important to me that I don’t take away the discovery components from my students.
 If I am telling them what I want them to figure out, I am ruining the “punch line”.

 Here is a brief video of how I use evidence statements for writing objectives and identifying vocabulary terms:

 All of it.
 It includes Science and Engineering Practices, Disciplinary Core Ideas, Crosscutting Concepts, clarification statements, assessment boundaries and observable features of the student performance by the end of the course.
 You need all of that.

 2. Use the evidence statement to write objectives for all three of the dimensions of NGSS.